dnth/pgsql-search/README.md

 This initializes the database and starts the server.
 You should see a folder named `mylocal_db` in your current directory.
 This folder contains the database files.

+Once the database is set up, let's run the quickstart script:

 ```bash
 pixi run quickstart
 ```